cmu-phil/py-tetrad/pytetrad/R/REAMDE.md

 https://github.com/cmu-phil/py-tetrad/tree/main/pytetrad/R

 ##### (6) Then adjust the path in it to your working directory in the script (if it isn't right already), select all, and run.
 That should run FGES on the example file and print the graph in PCALG format.

+For the PCALG format, see the docs for FCI in the PCALG package:
+* 0 means NO endpoint
+* 1 means CIRCLE endpoint (-o)
+* 2 means ARROW endpoint (->)
+* 3 means TAIL endpoint (--)

 We're still determining whether we're returning a graph compatible with the one in rcausal or whether that matters.
 We're producing a graph in the PCALG general graph format, as an R data frame.